ec-jrc/lisflood-utilities/src/lisfloodutilities/water-demand-historic/README.md

 The module consists of five scripts:
 1. `step1_population_density.py`:
-	1. Resamples the 1-km GHSL population grids to the template map resolution.
+	1. Resamples the native resolution of the GHSL population grids to the template map resolution.
 	1. Computes population grids (in density per km<sup>2</sup>) for each year using linear interpolation and nearest-neighbor extrapolation.
 1. `step2_domestic_demand.py`:
 	1. Produces a map of the R parameter (measures the relative withdrawal difference between the warmest and coldest months).
 	1. Computes annual time series of population for each country.
-	1. Loads the country-scale AQUASTAT industrial withdrawal estimates and produces annual time series using linear interpolation and population-based forward and backward extrapolation.
+	1. Loads the country-scale AQUASTAT municipal water withdrawal estimate and produces annual time series using linear interpolation and population-based forward and backward extrapolation.
 	1. Loads the state-level USGS withdrawal data and computes annual values using linear interpolation and nearest-neighbour extrapolation.
 	1. For each year, computes country- and state-scale per capita water demand and produces a global map.
 	1. Gap-fills the annual per capita water demand map using nearest-neighbor interpolation.
 Necessary for countries without any AQUASTAT estimates, such as Sudan.